 - In a 6-quart pot, heat the oil over medium-high heat.
 Add the ginger and cook until the edges become slightly browned, 2 minutes.
 Stir in the lemongrass and cook until slightly softened, 2 minutes.

 - Add the onions, lower the heat to medium, and cook for 4 minutes, stirring often to keep the onions from sticking to the bottom of the pot.
 Stir in the garlic, chiles, and bay leaves.
-Decrease the heat to medium-low and cook, stirring often, until most of the water from the onions has been cooked out and a glossy layer of oil has risen to the surface, about 10 minutes.
+Decrease the heat to medium-low and cook, stirring often, until most of the water from the onions has been cooked out, about 10 minutes.

 - Stir in the curry powder, garam masala, and potatoes.
 Pour in more water if the curry looks thick.
 Cook until the potatoes are tender, about 20 minutes more.